-Metro Nashville and Davidson County, TN – Developing District Energy System
+Metro Nashville and Davidson County, TN – District Energy System Project Study, Implementation and Administration Services

 As a result of GBB’s comprehensive solid waste management analysis for the Metropolitan Government of Nashville and Davidson County (Metro), Metro selected the alternative of replacing its aging and inefficient waste-to-energy Nashville Thermal Transfer Corporation facility (“Thermal”) with a new District Energy System in downtown Nashville.
 GBB was retained by Metro to manage the procurement process for selecting a contractor to design, build and operate the new Energy system.
 GBB prepared the Request for Proposals, assisted Metro in evaluating the proposers, negotiated a successful contract with the selected proposer, and managed the implementation of the project.